What does condition mean when it comes to used books?

 Here is how I use condition/ grading terms:

-• Used- Very Good: Looks new, like you'd pull it off of a shelf at a book store.
-No markings, no torn pages, no spine cracks, dust jacket intact (if applicable).
+- Used- Very Good: Looks new, like you'd pull it off of a shelf at a book store.
+No markings, no torn pages, no spine cracks, dust jacket intact (if the book originally had a dust jacket).

-• Used- Good: Used- Good books are still in really good shape.
-They may be remaindered books, have no markings (or very minimal), may have some folded pages, show some signs of having being read, but they are clean and presentable and ready to join you in your library.
+- Used- Good: Used- Good books are still in really good shape.
+They may be remaindered or price clipped books, have no markings (or very minimal, perhaps a price written in pencil or a small owner's inscription), may have some creased pages, show some signs of having being read, but they are clean and presentable and ready to join you in your library.